Waylon Jennings: The Nashville Sound

+On December 26, 1968 Jennings returned to JD's in Phoenix for a one-off concert on a stop along his tour.
+After the completion of the show, 32-year-old James M. Fell, going under the alias Leo Roher, broke into the club and held Jennings and The Waylors at gunpoint, attempting to rob them.
+Waylon and company would slip away into a dressing room while Fell was distracted by the police.
+Fell would flee the club and was later shot and left partially paralyzed while evading the police the next morning.

-During this time, Jennings rented an apartment in Nashville with singer Johnny Cash.
-Jennings and Cash were both managed by "Lucky" Moeller's booking agency Moeller Talent, Inc. The tours organized by the agency were unproductive, with the artists being booked to venues located far from each other in close dates.
+During this time, Jennings rented an apartment in Nashville with Johnny Cash.
+Jennings and Cash were both managed by "Lucky" Moeller's booking agency Moeller Talent, Inc. The tours organized by the agency were unproductive, with the artists being booked in venues located far from each other on close dates.
 After paying for the accommodation and travel expenditures, Jennings was frequently forced to request advances from the agency or RCA Victor to make the next venue.
 While playing 300 days on the road, Jennings's debt increased, and along with it his consumption of amphetamine.
 He believed himself to be "trapped on the circuit".

 In 1972, Jennings released Ladies Love Outlaws.
 The single that headlined the album became a hit for Jennings, and was his first approach to outlaw country.
 Jennings was accustomed to performing and recording with his own band, the Waylors, a practice that was not encouraged by powerful Nashville producers, who favored the Nashville sound produced by a roster of experienced local studio musicians.
 The music style publicized as "countrypolitan" was characterized by orchestral arrangements and the absence of most traditional country music instruments.
 The producers did not let Jennings play his own guitar or select material to record.
 Jennings felt limited by Nashville's lack of artistic freedom.